Secure Compensation for Your Motorcycle Accident Injuries with the Help of a Dedicated Lawyer

 - Police reports: Police reports may include an officer’s opinion on who was responsible for the accident as well as state whether traffic laws were violated.
 This is a crucial piece of evidence in determining which driver was at fault.

 - Witness statements: Witnesses to the accident may be able to corroborate your version of the events leading up to the accident.

 - Traffic laws: If the other party was speeding, ignored traffic signs, failed to yield, or committed any other traffic violation, it could be determined that the motor vehicle operator was driving recklessly.
 Rocky can help you dissect local motorcycle laws and determine whether any were broken leading up to the accident.

 When suing a negligent driver or other party who caused your motorcycle accident, the goal is to help you return to the state that you were previously in before the accident.
 Rocky and his team know that in some cases, no amount of compensation will help you overcome the trauma and loss caused by a motorcycle accident, but we believe that receiving damages can help you rebuild your life as best as possible.

 Following a motorcycle accident, you may be eligible for damages such as:

 If your loved one was killed in a motorcycle accident by a negligent driver, you may also be entitled to a wrongful death suit and compensation for loss of consortium and funeral expenses.

 Hire a Motorcycle Accidents Lawyer

 If you have suffered a personal injury due to another driver’s negligence, we urge you to call the Law Firm of Roger “Rocky” Walton, P.C., as soon as possible.
 Rocky is a board-certified personal injury trial lawyer who will put his decades assisting clients to work for you.
-Contact our office online or call (817) 429-4299 to schedule your consultation with our team.
+Contact our office online or call or text (817) 429-4299 to schedule your consultation with our team.